đ Overview

 - This site contains all course readings / videos

-- Slack will be our course communication hub
+- Our messaging platform will be our course communication hub

 - ELC will be used only for taking quizzes / exams and posting grades